 Architecture: Plasters can also be used to create intricate detailing for use in room interiors.

-In modern days these materials can also be used for false ceilings.
+In modern days these materials can also be used for false ceiling.

 Fire protection: As fireproofing products, ointments have been used in passive fire protection.